A Beginner's Guide to Eating Well (and Sticking to it)

 1. Maketimefor your meals (this includes prepping, cooking, and eating)

-Step 1: The Preparation
+Step 1: Prep

-A common complaint with regards to eating healthy is the ”work” that is involved in doing so.
-Cooking most of your meals can seem like a daunting task at first, but in order to better manage your meals and save time within the week, thinking ahead can truly be a helpful (and gratifying!) practice — your body & wallet will thank you!
+At first, cooking most of your meals can seem like a daunting task.
+However, managing your meals by thinking ahead can help you save time within a week and it can truly be a helpful (and gratifying!) practice — your body (& wallet) will thank you!

 • Making a menu for the week or for the day(s) ahead;

-• Organizing the fridge;
+• Grocery shopping and organizing the fridge;

 • Cutting vegetables;